komposter/CommunityPowerEA.com/_docs/FAQ/indicators.md

 ---
 layout: page
-title: How to get indicators?
+title: Indicators
 permalink: /docs/FAQ/indicators
 ---

 # How to attach indicators to the chart?
-Where can I get indicators?

 While using MT5, just click on the signal label to switch the chart to the corresponding TF and show the indicator.
 Click again to hide the indicator: